ntnhut/LeetSolve/docs/source/Two_Pointers/08_TP_11_Container_With_Most_Water_int.md

 1
 ```

-### Code explanation

-1. The code initializes a variable `maxA` to keep track of the maximum area found.
-Initially, `maxA` is set to 0.
+This solution is the two-pointer approach to efficiently compute the maximum area of water that can be trapped between two vertical lines.

-2. Two pointers, `i` and `j`, are initialized at the beginning and end of the `height` vector, respectively.
-These pointers represent the left and right vertical lines currently under consideration.
+By initializing two pointers `i` and `j` at the beginning and end of the array respectively, and iteratively moving them towards each other until they converge, it efficiently evaluates all possible pairs of lines.

-3. While `i` is less than `j`, the algorithm continues to evaluate pairs of vertical lines.
-This is because moving the pointers closer together will reduce the width of the rectangle and can potentially increase the height of the lines.

-4. In each iteration, the algorithm compares the heights of the lines at indices `i` and `j`.
-It calculates the area formed by these lines, considering the height of the shorter line (as the shorter line limits the height of the rectangle) and the width between the lines, which is `(j - i)`.

-5. The algorithm updates `maxA` to store the maximum area encountered so far by comparing it with the calculated area.
-This ensures that `maxA` always holds the maximum area achievable with the current positions of the pointers.

-6. Depending on the comparison of heights at indices `i` and `j`, one of the pointers (`i` or `j`) is moved towards the other pointer.
-The pointer corresponding to the shorter line is moved because moving it may lead to a higher line in the future, potentially increasing the area.

-7. The loop continues until `i` is no longer less than `j`, meaning that all possible pairs of vertical lines have been evaluated.

-8. After the loop completes, the function returns the final value of `maxA`, which represents the maximum area that can be enclosed by two vertical lines from the `height` vector.
+At each step, it calculates the area using the formula `(min(height[i], height[j]) * (j - i))`, where `height[i]` and `height[j]` represent the heights of the two lines and `(j - i)` represents the width between them.
+By moving the pointer corresponding to the shorter line inward at each step, it ensures that the maximum possible area is considered.

+This approach optimizes the computation by avoiding redundant calculations and efficiently exploring the solution space using two pointers.

 ### Complexity